lukakostic/marksmol/README.md

 function names must start with '$' but its variables (eg '$person') dont.
 Tho since it does a simple replace, its recomended to make them unique (eg dont make it 'a' as then it will replace all a's in the text. '$a' is better.)

+You can also use various chars for function and variable names ('$fun%ction$name_is+valid123' is a valid name)

 You can make nested functions:

 ```